Best jobs in Japan for foreigners without Japanese

 • Manufacturing

-Basic Japanese improves safety and promotion opportunities but is not always mandatory.
+Basic Japanese improves safety and promotion opportunities but is not mandatory.

 Australian Hospitality: Jobs, Skills & Trends for 2025